 Attractive Location

-Also referred to as Center City, Philadelphia is an old city featuring a rich history of art, culture, and dining.
+Philadelphia is an old city featuring a rich history of art, culture, and dining.
+Center City, Philadelphia’s downtown core, is known for art, culture, dining, and historic architecture.
 Nestled at the confluence of the Schuylkill River and the Delaware River, the tree lined streets of Philly have long been attracting renters looking to settle both long-term and short-term.
-From the bustling riverfronts to Ridley Creek State Park and Valley Forge National Historic Park, outdoor enthusiasts have plenty of options for activities to keep them occupied–not to mention Philly’s proximity to the Atlantic Ocean and New York.
-The city’s narrow streets beckon tourists to Strawberry Mansion, which has been drawing visitors since 1871 (via Historic Strawberry Mansion)–just one example of many historic Philadelphia attractions.
-With centuries-old architecture at every turn, it’s easy to see why Philadelphia attracts over 1 million visitors each year (from Visit Philly).
+From the bustling riverfronts to Ridley Creek State Park and Valley Forge National Historical Park, outdoor enthusiasts have plenty of options for activities to keep them occupied, not to mention Philly’s proximity to the Atlantic Ocean and New York.
+The city’s narrow streets beckon tourists to Strawberry Mansion, built in the late 18th century with a long history as a public attraction, just one example of many historic Philadelphia attractions.
+With centuries-old architecture at every turn, it’s easy to see why Philadelphia attracts tourists year-round.

 Ample Local Amenities

 This is not to say Philadelphia is exclusively a realm of old and dusty historical keepsakes.
 In fact, there are many breweries, restaurants, coffee shops, and modern amenities to enjoy as well.
 New businesses line Washington Avenue within close proximity to Grays Ferry, public transport, and destinations like museums and eateries.
-Happily, these attractions are easily accessible and most are within walking distance from one another–and what’s not within strolling distance is just a stone’s throw on the public transit, from Port Richmond to southwest Philly.
+Happily, these attractions are easily accessible and many are within walking distance from one another, and what’s not within strolling distance is just a stone’s throw on public transit, from Port Richmond to southwest Philly.

 Strong Economy

 With a diverse population of residents attracting young professionals, students, history lovers, sports fans, and more, Philadelphia features a robust economy supported by industries ranging from life sciences to manufacturing.
 With tourism and education opportunities supplementing an already strong job market, it’s hardly a surprise that Philly offers prime real estate in the greater east coast area.
-(According to Fred Economic Data, Philadelphia grossed roughly $478 billion in 2021 alone, with an upward trend predicted to continue to grow, as it has relatively constantly since 2001.
-The National Association of Home Builders predicts that of that number, roughly 15-18% comes from the real estate market.)
+According to FRED Economic Data, the Philadelphia-Camden-Wilmington metro area’s GDP reached approximately $557.6 billion in 2023, continuing a long-term upward trend.
+The National Association of Home Builders estimates that housing’s combined contribution to U.S. GDP generally averages 15-18%, though this should be treated as a national housing-economy benchmark rather than a Philadelphia-specific figure.

 High Rentability

-Long time residents and prospective Philly home buyers can agree that Philadelphia has a lot to offer both long-term and short-term renters–especially young professionals.
-As city continues to flourish, bringing new developments and celebrating historic ones, Philly attracts both young families and older residents alike (via United States Census).
-With such a strong job market and over 80 colleges, technical schools, and Universities in the Philadelphia metro area, demand for rental properties is consistent–and likely to remain that way (from Cause IQ).
+Long time residents and prospective Philly home buyers can agree that Philadelphia has a lot to offer both long-term and short-term renters, especially young professionals.
+As the city continues to evolve, bringing new developments and celebrating historic ones, Philly attracts young families, students, professionals, and older residents alike (via United States Census).
+With such a strong job market and over 80 colleges, technical schools, and universities in the Philadelphia metro area, demand for rental properties is consistent, and likely to remain that way (from Cause IQ).
 Other than college campuses, other area attractions include sports stadiums and events, historic landmarks and buildings, outdoor activities, restaurants, and more.

 Top 5 Up and Coming Neighborhoods in Philadelphia

 Of all the up and coming neighborhoods in Philly, prospective investors will want to look for areas that are easily marketable.
-Factors that can affect the “attractiveness” of rental properties includes affordable housing for the area, abundance of local amenities like many restaurants and coffee shops, area safety, public transit, proximity to employment opportunities or college campuses, and more.
-Fortunately for you, we’ve tapped into five of the best neighborhoods to invest in within coming years, especially as demand for housing is quite high and inventory remains low (via U.S. News).
+Factors that can affect the “attractiveness” of rental properties include affordable housing for the area, abundance of local amenities like restaurants and coffee shops, area safety, public transit, proximity to employment opportunities or college campuses, and more.
+Fortunately for you, we’ve tapped into five of the best neighborhoods to invest in within coming years, especially as demand for housing remains strong and inventory remains tight in many parts of the market.
 Below are five developing neighborhoods that smart investors will want to consider when looking for investment properties.

 Chestnut Hill